bhargavchebolu/bhargavchebolu/README.md

 ## Hi there 👋 My name is Bhargav Anand Chebolu

-Seeking an opportunity to blend my newfound data analysis, and programming skills.
+Seeking an opportunity to blend my newfound data analysis and programming skills.

-Tools: Python, SQL, Microsoft PowerBI, Tableau, Machine Learning, Selenium
+Tools: Python, SQL, Microsoft PowerBI, Machine Learning

 - 🌍  I'm based in Stuttgart, Germany
 - 📫  How to reach me: bhargav2227@gmail.com